brimdata/zed/zng/docs/zson.md

 independent sequences).

-One decorator is allowed per value except for nested type-union values, which may additional decorators to successively refine the union type for unions vals that live inside other union types.
-This allows an already-decorated value to be further decorated with its union type and provides as a means to distinguish a union value's precise member type when it is other ambiguous as described in [Section 3.4.4](#344-union-value).
+One decorator is allowed per value except for nested type-union values, which may include additional decorators to successively refine the union type for union values that live inside other union types.
+This allows an already-decorated value to be further decorated with its union type and provides as a means to distinguish a union value's precise member type when it is otherwise ambiguous as described in [Section 3.4.4](#344-union-value).

 ### 3.3 Primitive Values